 Let’s Prevent Summer Slide

-Head off summer learning loss, and have fun along the way
+Avoid summer learning loss and have fun along the way

-A more formal math lesson program can be an option, too.
-If your student has a DreamBox Learning account through their school, you can easily set up parent access at home––or from anywhere you have an Internet connection (like a vacation cabin near a lake?)
-Summer slide doesn’t stand a chance.
-Completing just 3-5 lessons a week on DreamBox can set your student up for success in September.
+A more formal online math program is a great option too.
+If your student has a DreamBox Learning account through their school, you can easily set up parent access at home.
+Summer slide and unfinished learning don’t stand a chance!
+In the 2019-2020 school year, U.S. students who averaged 5+ lessons a week achieved 1.58 levels of growth.
+Encourage your student to complete 5 lessons a week this summer and set them up for success in the new school year!